The Four Types of Introverts

 Carl Gustav Jung (1875 – 1961) was a Swiss psychiatrist and psychoanalyst who founded analytical psychology.

-While his predecessor, Sigmund Feud, explored the personal unconscious, Carl Jung studied and developed the unconscious further to show the collective unconscious, which represents a form of the unconscious common to mankind as a whole.
-Carl Jung was the first to distinguish the two major attitudes or orientations of personality – extroversion and introversion.
+He was the first to distinguish the two major attitudes or orientations of personality – extroversion and introversion.
 He also identified four basic cognitive functions (thinking, feeling, sensing, and intuiting).

 Extraverts have a stronger relationship with the objects of the outer world because they feel a stronger cognitive need for frequent interaction with the world.
 To Extraverts, what’s going on outside is more important than what’s happening inside.
 Overall, they are more “action-oriented”.

 Introverts have a stronger relationship with the inner world because they feel a stronger cognitive need to connect with their inner subjective experiences.
 To introverts, what’s happening inside is more important than outside.
-They are characterised for being more “reflective”.
+They are characterized for being more “reflective”.

 A good metaphor for extroversion vs introversion is land vs water.
 You can naturally be comfortable in both, but to an extrovert, the outer world is like the shore and the inner world is like water.
 They can certainly enjoy staying in water but where do they eventually get respite from?
 The shore.
 Vice versa for introverts, the inner world is like the shore and the outer world of objects is the water!